Dir (clan): History

 The Dir were supporters of Imam Ahmad ibn Ibrahim al-Ghazi during his 16th century conquest of Abyssinia; especially the Gurgura, Issa, Bursuk and Gadabuursi.
-In his medieval Futuh Al-Habash documenting this campaign, the chronicler Shihāb al-Dīn indicates that thousands of Dir soldiers took part in Imam Ahmad's Adal Sultanate army.
+In his medieval Futuh al-Habasha documenting this campaign, the chronicler Shihāb al-Dīn indicates that thousands of Dir soldiers took part in Imam Ahmad's Adal Sultanate army.

 The Dir clan also led a revolt against the Italians during the colonial period.
 This revolt was mainly led by the Biimaal section of the Dir.
 The Biimaal clan is widely known for leading a resistance against the colonials in southern Somalia.The Biimaal violently resisted the imposition of colonialism and fought against the Italian colonialists of Italian Somaliland in a twenty-year war known as the Bimal revolt in which many of their warriors assassinated several Italian governors.
 This revolt can be compared to the war of the Mad Mullah in Somaliland.
 The Biimaal mainly lives in Somalia, the Somali region of Ethiopia, which their Gaadsen sub-clan mainly inhabits and in the NEP region of Kenya.
 The Biimaal are pastoralists.
 They were also successful merchants and traders in the 19th century.
 In the 19th century they have engaged in multiple wars with the Geledi clan, which they were victorious in.